proinsias/an-independent-mind/docs/Books/The Killings at Kingfisher Hill.md

 People do it all the time, sure, but it leads to lazy thinking. — location: [1513](kindle://book?action=open&asin=B07XP8199P&location=1513) ^ref-20073

 ---
+I don’t think you can divide people into categories like that.
+People do it all the time, sure, but it leads to lazy thinking. — location: [1513](kindle://book?action=open&asin=B07XP8199P&location=1513) ^ref-12294

+---
 ‘I want all the people I love to love each other,’ — location: [2556](kindle://book?action=open&asin=B07XP8199P&location=2556) ^ref-39939

 ---